graydon/ivy-notes/markdown/keywords.md

   - `implementation`: marks declarations as "implementation" in [[isolate]] verification
   - `import`:  marks an action as [[import|imported]] from the [[environment]]
   - `in`: indicates chosen value in [[choice function]]
-  - `include`: incorporates another IVy source file's declarations into the current file
+  - `include`: incorporates another Ivy source file's declarations into the current file
   - `individual`: [[declaration]] of an [[individual]]
   - `init`: [[mixin]] declaration for an [[initializer]]
   - `instance`: [[declaration]] of an [[object]] that [[module instantiation|instantiates a module]], also a [[tactic]] that does [[explicit quantifier instantiation]] in a [[proof]]